 SUN, 18.9.-SUN 25.9. workshops

 Bike tour through Hamburg to the Bi-Flag raising ceremonies

 No registration is necessary.
 A part of the Bi+Pride organization team is on the way.
-Let’s explore the city togethe in a new way, take photos.
+Let’s explore the city together in a new way, take photos.
 There will be breaks as well.
-If you would like to have the live location to find us, please text 017647012571.

 Our understanding of bi+